ynizon/my_google_homepage/README.md

 Pictures are duplicate into storage/app/pictures directory when you open the webpage
 (wait a little to synchronize pictures the first time).
 Events API can have a service account, so you need to add the client_email of your service account file on your calendar.
+Gmail readonly is require to get a counter of unread email.

 ## Screenshot
 <img src="/public/screenshot.png">